Money, respect and other elephants?

 You can see Joe give evidence to the Senedd on this subject on Senedd TV, this Thursday at 09:30.
 You can read the IWA’s full consultation response here.

-Joe Rossiter is the IWA's Policy and External Affairs Manager.
+Joe Rossiter is the IWA's Co-Director, responsible for the organisation's policy and external affairs.

 Also within Politics and Policy